- Small class sizes and low student-faculty ratio

 |BIOL 114||Microbiology for the Healthcare Professional||

 |CHEM 121L||Principles of Chemistry Lab||

-The Nursing Program has been granted provisional approval status by the Pennsylvania State Board of Nursing.
-Upon graduation with the Bachelor of Science in Nursing degree, graduates not previously licensed to practice nursing will be eligible to apply to take the Registered Nurse Licensure Examination.
-The Nursing Program has applied for accreditation by the Commission on Collegiate Nursing Education, One Dupont Circle, NW Suite 530, Washington, DC, 20036, 1-202-887-6791.
+The Nursing Program has been granted approval status by the Pennsylvania State Board of Nursing.
+Upon graduation with the Bachelor of Science in Nursing degree, graduates not previously licensed to practice nursing will be eligible to apply to take the Registered Nurse Licensure Examination (NCLEX).
+The baccalaureate degree in nursing program at Marywood University is accredited by the Commission on Collegiate Nursing Education until 2019.

 It is the policy of the Pennsylvania State Board of Nursing to deny licensure to any graduate who has been convicted of a felony related to a controlled substance, with certain exceptions.
 The term “convicted” includes a judgment, an admission of guilt, or a plea of nolo contendere.
 Any student or prospective student to whom this policy may apply should contact the State Board of Nursing for advisement.